-Other small business-friendly countries are the UK, Russia and Switzerland, all of which allows small business owners to grow without interference from bureaucratic red tape until they reach about 1 million in turnover.
-Other exemplary countries which deserve praise for allowing small businesses to avoid tax hassles during the start-up year(s) are Italy, Australia, Latvia, Lithuania, Romania, Slovakia, Slovenia, Ireland, Poland, Czech Republic and Thailand.
+Other small business-friendly countries are the UK, Russia and Switzerland, all of which allow small business owners to grow without interference from bureaucratic red tape until they reach about 1 million in turnover.
+Other exemplary countries which deserve praise for allowing small businesses to avoid tax hassles during the start-up year(s) are Italy, Australia, Latvia, Lithuania, Romania, Slovakia, Slovenia, Ireland, Poland, Czech Republic, and Thailand.

 Table with VAT registration thresholds

 Here you can see the different thresholds for VAT registration in different countries around the world.
 EU pretends to have a single common market but still has incredibly different limits for VAT registration, which means that the conditions for small businesses around Europe are very different.
 A small business owner from the UK, Italy or Romania, which doesn’t have to be registered for VAT, can hold much lower prices on the very international market of today because they do not have to sell with VAT.
 If you own a business in Sweden, Spain or Netherlands and sell internationally and/or on the net your prices will be much higher than your competitors.
 Here in the table, you can see the VAT registration limits of Europe and some selected countries around the world: